ABOUT

 Professional Affiliations

-• Arizona Center for Emotionally Focused Therapy (AZEFT) board member
+• Arizona Center for Emotionally Focused Therapy (AZEFT) President

 • International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) member